CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Thumbnail Images 64x64

-Teenie Harris 64x64-pixel (center-cropped) monochrome thumbnail images, re-formatted into compilation images of dimensions 4096x10000, with one thumbnail-image per pixel-row.
-Note that these thumbnail images have been "unwrapped" and are not human-viewable:
+Center-cropped 64x64-pixel monochrome thumbnail images of the Teenie Harris archive, re-formatted into compilation images 4096 pixels wide, *with one thumbnail-image per pixel-row*.
+Note that these thumbnail images have been "unwrapped" and are not human-viewable in a traditional sense.
+The rows are presented in canonical order, in groups of 10,000.

 ![First 256 rows (sample image)](thumbs/thumbs_64x64_first256.png)<br />
-*Sample 64x64 thumbnail composite image, with first 256 rows (i.e. 4096x256).*
+*The first 256 rows of a sample "compilation" image of 64x64 thumbnails (i.e. 4096x256).*

 * ```thumbs_64x64_00000-10000.png``` [[**31.58 MB**]](https://storage.googleapis.com/teenieharris/thumbs/thumbs_mono_64/thumbs_64x64_00000-10000.png)
 * ```thumbs_64x64_10000-20000.png``` [[**31.55 MB**]](https://storage.googleapis.com/teenieharris/thumbs/thumbs_mono_64/thumbs_64x64_10000-20000.png)